MicrosoftDocs/windows-itpro-docs/education/windows/tutorial-school-deployment/enroll-autopilot.md

 # Windows Autopilot

-Windows Autopilot is designed to simplify all parts of the lifecycle of Windows devices, for both IT and end users, from initial deployment through the eventual end of life.
-Leveraging cloud-based services, it can reduce the overall costs for deploying, managing, and retiring devices by reducing the amount of time that IT needs to spend on these processes and the amount of infrastructure that they need to maintain, while ensuring ease of use for all types of end users.
+Windows Autopilot is designed to simplify all parts of Windows devices lifecycle, from initial deployment through end of life.
+Using cloud-based services, Windows Autopilot can reduce the overall costs for deploying, managing, and retiring devices.

-Traditionally, IT pros spend a lot of time building and customizing images that will later be deployed to devices.
+Traditionally, IT pros spend a significant amount of time building and customizing images that will later be deployed to devices.
 Windows Autopilot introduces a new, simplified approach.
-Devices do not need to be re-imaged, rather they can be deployed with the OEM image, and customized using cloud-based services.
+Devices don't need to be reimaged, rather they can be deployed with the OEM image, and customized using cloud-based services.

 From the user's perspective, it only takes a few simple operations to make their device ready to use.
 The only interaction required from the end user is to set their language and regional settings, connect to a network, and verify their credentials.
 Everything beyond that is automated.